 Thank you Mark Pontin, “Friend of the Site,” for bringing it to my attention.

-Today: Theodore Sturgeon’s “The Man Who Lost the Sea” (1959), 5/5 (Masterpiece).
-First appeared in the October 1959 issue of The Magazine of Fantasy and Science Fiction, ed.
+Today: Theodore Sturgeon’s “The Man Who Lost the Sea” (1959) in the October 1959 issue of The Magazine of Fantasy and Science Fiction, ed.
 Robert P. Mills.
 You can read the story online here.

 Up next: Theodore L. Thomas’ “Broken Tool” (1959) in the July 1959 issue of Astounding Science Fiction, ed.
 John W. Campbell, Jr. You can read the story online here.